-60. Cross-border health care is one of the most direct ways that citizens of the UK and across the EU will feel the impact if existing collaborative and reciprocal arrangements cease to have effect.
-There are around 1.2 million UK migrants living in other EU countries, compared with around three million EU migrants living in the UK and there are concerns that the referendum result will mean that UK pensioners currently living elsewhere in the EU may return, increasing pressures on health and social care services.
+87. Cross-border health care is one of the most direct ways that citizens of the UK and across the EU will feel the impact if existing collaborative and reciprocal arrangements cease to have effect.
+There are around 1.2 million UK migrants living in other EU countries, compared with around three million EU migrants living in the UK98 and there are concerns that the referendum result will mean that UK pensioners currently living elsewhere in the EU may return, increasing pressures on health and social care services.
 The Nuffield Trust suggests that the cost per head in the UK for the treatment for those aged over 65, is £4,950 per year.

-'As the NHS has never been very effective in reclaiming the fees owed to it by overseas visitors to the UK, the UK may find itself substantially worse off financially when new arrangements for funding cross-national use of health services are put in place.'
+'As the NHS has never been very effective in reclaiming the fees owed to it by overseas visitors to the UK, the UK may find itself substantially worse off financially when new arrangements for funding cross-national use of health services are put in place.99

-- 61. There are a number of routes for citizens resident in the UK to obtain medical treatment in another EU state.
-For example: - a) The EHIC is designed to cater for the unplanned health needs of tourists.
-This is for emergencies and covers only treatment provided by the state as opposed to private treatment; - b) The "S2 route" in which, after prior authorisation has been obtained by the patient, the UK pays the other state directly to provide particular treatment.
+- 88. There are a number of routes for citizens resident in the UK to obtain medical treatment in another EU state.
+For example: - d) The EHIC is designed to cater for the unplanned health needs of tourists.
+This is for emergencies and covers only treatment provided by the state as opposed to private treatment; - e) The "S2 route" in which, after prior authorisation has been obtained by the patient, the UK pays the other state directly to provide particular treatment.
 This also is restricted to state health care.
 The patient has to pay any contribution to the costs that a local citizen in the other state would have had to pay.
-In some countries this could amount to 25% of costs; - c) The rights arising from Directive 2012/52/EU to treatment in another state, including private treatment, although the patient must pay upfront and apply to be reimbursed.
-In this case prior authorisation from the UK health authority is also required in some circumstances. - 62.
-For UK nationals who are permanently resident in another EU state, the possibilities are: - a) For those in receipt of an "exportable benefit" (most commonly retirement pension), they are likely to qualify for state health care in the country of residence, paid for by the UK;
+In some countries this could amount to 25% of costs; - f) The rights arising from Directive 2012/52/EU100 to treatment in another state, including private treatment, although the patient must pay upfront and apply to be reimbursed.
+In this case prior authorisation from the UK health authority is also required in some circumstances. - 89.
+For UK nationals who are permanently resident in another EU state, the possibilities are: - c) For those in receipt of an "exportable benefit" (most commonly retirement pension), they are likely to qualify for state health care in the country of residence, paid for by the UK; - d) Other UK nationals need to apply to the state in which they are resident and will be entitled to state-provided health care from that state on the same basis as nationals of that country.